Show / Hide Table of Contents

 Put simply, a client application can request access to resources using an access token obtained from a third-party authorization server.
 It can then exchange this token for an access token issued by the target authorization server.
 The client then uses this exchanged token to authenticate its request for target resources.

-Security tokens obtained from the Identify can allow the bearer to either impersonate or delegate the original service.
+Security tokens obtained from the Identify can allow the bearer to:

 OpenId Connect Discovery endpoint